Bill Downs: ABC News

 Before quitting CBS, Downs considered taking time off to write a novel.
 He asked Murrow for his thoughts on how Downs' wife, Roz, would do if he decided to quit and become a writer. "'She'll bear up,' Murrow replied, 'until the second paycheck doesn't come in.'"
 Downs spent the next twenty months writing what he hoped would be the "Great American Novel."
 He struggled to find a publisher, and ultimately returned to reporting.

 He joined ABC News on November 22, 1963, as a radio news anchor in the aftermath of the Kennedy assassination, and covered the swearing-in of President Lyndon Johnson.
 From then on, he worked as a "second-tier" reporter in ABC's Washington bureau.

 He spent his later years working various roles, and was ABC's correspondent at the Defense Department from 1963 to 1970.
 He worked as a commentator covering the Nixon administration, during which time Downs drew accusations of bias from Vice President Spiro Agnew for his analysis of Nixon's "silent majority" speech, which Downs said followed the "Pentagon line" of asserting that American defeat abroad would promote recklessness among other world powers.
-As the Pentagon correspondent, Downs said on air that General Counsel of the Army Robert Jordan's blunt statement on the Mỹ Lai Massacre may have been the first time a "high defense official" publicly expressed concern that American soldiers in Vietnam "might have committed genocide."
+As the Pentagon correspondent, Downs said on air that General Counsel of the Army Robert Jordan's blunt statement on the My Lai massacre may have been the first time a "high defense official" publicly expressed concern that American soldiers in Vietnam "might have committed genocide."

 In 1970, he switched to covering ecological issues, and in his later years he was given smaller assignments on ABC Evening News, where he worked alongside his former CBS colleagues Howard K. Smith and Harry Reasoner as well as Barbara Walters.